 meeting friends, and business people doing business.

-Anyone walking down Columbia Street in Covington will pass along in front of Dependable Glass Works, look in the windows and see some pretty interesting items made of glass from glass for the home from entertaining items for serving guests to glass shelves, counter tops, table tops and shower doors all populate the front showroom.
+Anyone walking down Columbia Street in Covington will pass along the front of Dependable Glass Works, look in the window and see some pretty interesting items made of glass from glass for the home from entertaining items for serving guests to glass shelves, counter tops, table tops and shower doors.

 Click on the images to make them larger.